bbauska/Anti-Project2025/anti.md

 and Congress, Trump’s plans could upend the balance of power between the three branches of the federal government.”
-[Washington Post, accessed 7/24/24] Weakening the press: Reducing the media’s presence on the White House campus, making it harder for them to meaningfully report on the President’s power grabs.
+[Washington Post, accessed 7/24/24] Weakening the press: Reducing the media’s presence on the White House campus, making it harder for them to meaningfully report on the President’s power grabs.</li>
-●
+<li>● Project 2025: “No legal entitlement exists for the provision of permanent space for media on the
-Project 2025: “No legal entitlement exists for the provision of permanent space for media on the White House campus, and the next Administration should reexamine the balance between media demands and space constraints on the White House premises.”
+White House campus, and the next Administration should reexamine the balance between media demands and space constraints on the White House premises.”
 “Operational functions of the Office of Communications include scheduling and running press briefings, interviews, meetings,